• Skip to primary navigation

 collage of sourdough bread, top image is a close up of bread loaf with sliced, bottom image of bread slices photographed from above

-My easy sourdough bread recipe is perfect for enjoying on its own or using for sandwiches!
-I’ll be walking you in detail through every step so you can learn how to make perfect sourdough like a pro.
-Recipe includes a how-to video!
+My easy sourdough bread recipe yields a hearty, flavorful bread with a soft springy interior and a thick, crusty exterior.
+No extra equipment (banneton and Dutch oven not required), uses just 5 simple ingredients, and is perfect for enjoying on its own or using for sandwiches!
+My version is both beginner friendly and adored by sourdough enthusiasts.
+I’ll be walking you in detail through every step and include a video tutorial so you can learn how to make perfect sourdough bread like a pro.

-My easy homemade sourdough bread is the only bread we eat in my household anymore.
-In fact, I make 2-3 loaves a week and keep a stockpile in my freezer at all times (handy for making sourdough homemade croutons and breadcrumbs)!
+It probably goes without saying that many of the recipes on my website are frequent flyers on my weekly meal rotation, but I’m not sure if there’s a single thing I make as often as this sourdough bread recipe.
+This easy sourdough bread is the only bread we eat in my household anymore.
+I make 2-3 loaves a week and keep a stockpile in my freezer at all times (handy for making sourdough homemade croutons and breadcrumbs)!
 And once you try it… well, I think you will, too.

 Slices of homemade bread after being cut off a loaf.